sierrareschke/Maze-Game-Iteration-2/README.md

 Our main challenge was identifying the best way to encapsulate while also maintaining functionality of the game.

+## EXAMPLES OF OOP PRINCIPLES
+* Cohesion - see Polymorphism
+* Encapsulation / Information Hiding - see Polymorphism
+* Polymorphism - see Polymorphism
+* Inheritance - see Polymorphism
+* Dependency Injection - see Room

 ## Game Output

 ### Output #1